WooCommerce REST API: Everything You Need to Know

 With WooCommerce, you get complete control over every SEO element without platform limitations holding you back.
 For store owners who understand that organic traffic equals free customers, WooCommerce is the obvious choice.

 Nothing kills a sale faster than not accepting a customer’s preferred payment method or charging crazy shipping fees.
-WooCommerce gets this – that’s why it offers more flexibility than most store owners even need.
+WooCommerce offers easy integration with multiple payment gateways, so that won’t be worry.
+You’ve got all the big names:

 Plus regional payment gateways for international stores.
 On the other hand, shipping is just as flexible: